rba100/jlite/README.md

 ## Programming patterns

-This scheme is only suited for simple web pages where a full fat framework would be a waste of time. jQuery is the only dependency.
+This scheme is only suited for simple web pages where a full fat framework would be a waste of time.
+Use any patterns you want.